stephenslab/mixsqp/README.md

 ## Quick Start

-Install the latest version of the mixsqp package from GitHub.
-(See "Setup" below for more detailed package installation instructions.)
+Install the latest version of the mixsqp package from GitHub:

 ```R
 devtools::install_github("stephenslab/mixsqp",
                          build_vignettes = TRUE,
                          upgrade_dependencies = FALSE)
 ```

+For more detailed installation instructions, see the "Setup" section below.

 Once you have installed the package, load the package in R: